By Sean Sullivan, Vice President of Sales, MarcomCentral

 While this anecdote is unique to this customer, the story line is the same as what we hear from many marketers we meet.
 Overwhelmed marketing departments are the norm these days with teams being asked to create more with less.
 Complying with regulatory requirements is not an option; it’s a must (the Legal department will agree).

-When they reached a point where production delays were causing lost revenue, this company decided to research a marketing on-demand solution to see if there was a way to alleviate their daily pains, which is how they found MarcomCentral and became a customer.
-By investing in marketing asset management technology, they were able to provide every single advisor with marketing assets that were approved and compliant, yet were able to be edited to include customized information for their customers.
+When they reached a point where production delays were causing lost revenue, this financial services company decided to research a marketing on-demand solution to see if there was a way to alleviate their daily pains, which is how they found MarcomCentral and became a customer.
+By investing in marketing asset management technology, they were able to provide every single advisor with marketing assets that were approved and compliant, yet were able to be edited to include customized information about the products and services for their customers.

 Another benefit of deploying a marketing on-demand system was that the view of the Corporate Marketing department by the rest of the company shifted from a “bad cop” enforcement and gatekeeping department that hindered success to a “good cop” enablement department that provided solutions to daily problems.
 Marketing assets were delivered quickly and with correct branding, which contributed to an overall positive brand experience for both customers and employees.